protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 #### Bandwidth scoring function

 When scoring bandwidth, the higher the bandwidth, the larger the share of rewards should be.
-Thus, not only the scoring function needs to meet criteria define above, but it also needs to be monotonically increasing.
-We can achieve this using a polynomial of the bandwidth fraction.
+Thus, not only the scoring function needs to meet criteria defined above, but it also needs to be strictly monotonically increasing.
+We can achieve this using a positive power of the bandwidth fraction.
 More concretely, if we have:

 - $n$ node operators ($i=1, 2, ..., n$)
 - $b_i$: total bandwidth served by node operator $i$ in the current epoch